John Peterman: Education and baseball career

 Peterman graduated from the College of the Holy Cross, in Worcester, Massachusetts in 1963 with a Bachelor of Science in economics.
 He played third base on the Holy Cross baseball teams that went to the College World Series in 1962 and 1963.
 As a junior in 1962, he had a .362 batting average, and as a senior in 1963, he had a .291 batting average and led his team with 17 runs batted in.

 He also played minor-league baseball for the Pittsburgh Pirates organization for two seasons as a second baseman.
 In 1963, Peterman had a one-day tryout with the New York Yankees at Yankee Stadium where he played next to Mickey Mantle, Roger Maris, and Tony Kubek, but did not sign with the team.
 His baseball career ended in his early 20s after a leg injury.

 Business career

 Sales

 Peterman had a career in sales for 20 years after his baseball career ended.
-He worked as a regional sales manager in Kentucky, Tennessee, and Alabama for General Foods and Castle & Cooke.
+He worked as a regional sales manager in Kentucky, Tennessee, and Alabama for General Foods (now Kraft Heinz) and Castle & Cooke.
 During his time in sales, Peterman sold dog food, cereal, pineapple, tuna fish, and inspirational tapes.
 In 1981, he was managing fertilizer accounts but was dismissed.